 The cape buffalo is found in most of Eastern and Southern Africa while the forest buffalo is common in the forested areas of Central and Western Africa.

-3. Are African Buffalo Dangerous?
+3. Are African Buffalos Dangerous?

 African buffaloes are very dangerous because of their highly unpredictable behaviour.
-They are part of the big-five animals for a reason, and they are well known for charging at poachers or hunters with the purpose of killing.
+They are part of the big-5 animals for a reason, and they are well known for charging at poachers or hunters with the purpose of killing.

 African buffaloes are thought to be as dangerous as the hippopotamus and they kill a comparable number of humans each year.